HelloCho/StudingEnglish/Assignment_2.md

 This is because, when i call manager by phone,

-i have phone call ploblems such as call quality and misunderstanding.
+i have call ploblems such as call quality and misunderstanding.

 Second, I can express myself better.